-I. INTRODUCTION
+I INTRODUCTION

+The use of cloud computing has increased rapidly in many organizations.
 Small and medium companies use cloud computing services for various reasons, including because these services provide fast access to their applications and reduce their infrastructure costs.
 Cloud providers should address privacy and security issues as a matter of high and urgent priority.
 Dealing with "single cloud" providers is becoming less popular with customers due to potential problems such as service availability failure and the possibility that there are malicious insiders in the single cloud.
-In recent years, there has been a move towards "multi clouds", "inter cloud" or "cloud- of-clouds" which is a solution to the malicious insider problem.
+In recent years, there has been a move towards "multiclouds", "intercloud" or "cloudof-clouds" which is a solution to the malicious insider problem.